teodora-vaman/rpg-game-using-copilot/RPG Workshop.md

   // Draw the background image scaled to fill the canvas. image(bgImg, 0, 0, width, height);

-  // Update the player (and hence game objects) only if the menu is not open. if (!menuOpen) {
+  // Update the player only when the menu is not open. if (!menuOpen) {
     player.update();
   }

-  // Draw obstacles, NPC, and Player. for (let obs of obstacles) {
+  // Display game objects: obstacles, NPC, and the player. for (let obs of obstacles) {
     obs.display();
   }
   npc.display();
   player.display();

-  // If the player is near the NPC (within 150 pixels) display an interaction hint. let d = dist(
+  // When not paused, allow NPC interaction if close. let d = dist(
     player.x + player.w / 2,
     player.y + player.h / 2,